secshubhamsharma/email-trick/README.md

-<h1 align="center">Email Trick Generator ✨
+<h1 align="center">Email Trick Generator ✨ </h1>
-</h1><i>The Email Trick Generator is a simple web tool.
+<p align="center"> <i>The Email Trick Generator is a simple web tool.
 You give it your main email address, and it creates unique variations of it.
 The best part is, all the mail sent to these new addresses still lands right in your primary inbox.
-This is super useful for organizing your emails, tracking where you've signed up for things, and managing your digital footprint without having to make a bunch of new accounts.</i>
+This is super useful for organizing your emails, tracking where you've signed up for things, and managing your digital footprint without having to make a bunch of new accounts.</i> </p>

 - - -